AliZ-dev/AR-devUp/README.md

 To avoid any possible incompatibility issue, please install ROS melodic from [ROS Melodic installation guide](http://wiki.ros.org/melodic/Installation/Ubuntu)

 ## Installation
 The github repository provided here is the modified version of [4] that some of its bugs are fixed and we'll maintain it during the course implementation.

+### Install gazebo-ros-pkgs and gazebo-ros-control

+    $ sudo apt-get install ros-melodic-gazebo-ros-pkgs ros-melodic-gazebo-ros-control

+### Install effort-controllers to use torque-control interface

+    $ sudo apt-get install ros-melodic-effort-controllers

 ### Download and build